Leverage the power of Jupyter notebooks to supercharge the way your business does data science

 Ok so we've seen so far the importance of Jupyter notebooks in the process of generating and presenting insights from data.
 However, the community is continuously working hard on new add-ons to the Jupyter ecosystem that make the lives of data scientists and engineers that much easier.

-A big game changer has been papermill, which is a library that makes large-scale execution of multiple notebooks, with configurable parameters and production ecosystems in mind, possible.
+In this regard, papermill has been big game changer.
+Papermill is a library that makes large-scale execution of multiple notebooks, with configurable parameters and production ecosystems in mind, possible.
 Parametrised notebooks essentially allow one to specify parameters within code blocks and provide input values while the code is running.

 The opportunities this opens up are endless.
 The data insights, visualisations and reports we have already referred to above can now be automated and scheduled.
-Imagine, for example, a monthly report that a data scientist traditionally would have to manually compute at the end of each month.
-Now, imagine this same data scientist can use papermill, leveraging parameters for the values that change month-to-month, meaning that the report can now be scheduled to automatically execute on the 1st of each and every month.
+Coming back to our example above, imagine that this same data scientist can use papermill, leveraging parameters for the values that change month-to-month, meaning that the report can now be scheduled to automatically execute on the 1st of each and every month.

 With this and other tools, data teams can begin to set up full pipelines for generating reports in production, based on Jupyter notebooks.

 With the introduction of tools like papermill, as well as others - for example, those aimed at improving version control with notebooks (a persistent and difficult problem to solve) - Jupyter notebooks are no longer only used in local development but also in production.
 In addition, Jupyter notebooks are more and more often used like reports and dashboards to be presented to business teams and executives.
 This means that, for many organisations, Jupyter notebooks are used throughout entire data pipelines - from data collection and transformation to analysis and modelling, right up to the direct publication of results.